High Cross, Hampshire

 High Cross is a village in the East Hampshire district of Hampshire, England.
-It is 2.9 miles (4.6 km) northwest of Petersfield, north of the A272 road.
+It lies in Froxfield and Privett parish, about 3 mi north-west of Petersfield, north of the A272 road.

 The nearest railway station is 2.7 miles (4.3 km) south of the village, at Petersfield.

+St Peter's church was built in 1862.
+Today the parish is part of the Steep and Froxfield with Privett benefice, a group of four rural parishes.

+Amenities in the village include Froxfield village hall, Froxfield pre-school and primary school, and a shop with post office.